 To add a glazed donut finish to your eyeshadow, take notes from celeb MUA Hung Vanngo who works with beauties like Selena Gomez, Bella Hadid, Joan Smalls, Kendall Jenner, and Rosie Huntington-Whiteley, to name a few.
-When we sat down with Hung he spilled the deets of his fave eyeshadow hack, “My best and only makeup trick is mixing powder eyeshadow with Aquaphor Healing Ointment, $12, to create a cream shadow.
+When we sat down with Hung, and he spilled the deets on his fave eyeshadow hack, “My best and only makeup trick is mixing powder eyeshadow with Aquaphor Healing Ointment, $16, to create a cream shadow.
 You can also do this with a powder blush to create a cream blush,” he explains.
 And there you have it.
 BRB, running out to buy 500 bottles of that right now!
 For more product recommendations from Hung Vanngo, read this.

 @lenkalul the easiest way! ad using lunar beauty nude prism palette & eyeko black magic cocoa edition eyeliner from my @boxycharm #boxycharm #boxycharmpartner #makeup ♬ original sound – _